See also : Moki II preview

-Good-looking, roomy, high-pressure package that’s as wide as a packraft and turns like a tanker.
+Good-looking, roomy and high-pressure package that’s as wide as a packraft but turns like a tanker.

 The innovative Moki II two-person inflatable kayak offers an option removable spraydeck and sprayskirt.
 Giving you even more paddling options, seamlessly convert from a one-person to a two-person boat by simply adjusting the seats.
 Weighing 53lbs, the Moki II features a 2 person spraydeck removable spraydeck and 2 Alpine Lake Sprayskirts, high pressure rigid drop-stitch floor, user friendly push-push valves, 9” removable tracking fin and packs down seamlessly to fit into the included full-size premium carry bag.
 It’s ideal for flat open waters, touring, and ocean paddling.

 Your ‘premium carry bag’ is a giant roller suitcase with a rather optimistic backpack harness which, on this unused boat, the pulling handle had already ripped away.
 The bag weighs 27 kilos with everything in it and once you start unpacking, stuff just keeps coming out: hull, floor, pump, footrest, tandem deck, spray skirts and coaming rods, a skeg and a repair kit.

 Weight: 24kg (53lbs) • Full kit in bag 27kg (59.5lbs); boat with seats 21.5kg (47.4lbs)

 Length: 4.3m (14 feet)

 Width: 91cm (36″) • undecked 99cm (39″); with deck 96.5cm (38″)

 Pressures: Sides 0.17bar (2.5psi); DS floor 0.27bar; (4 psi) • Set-up leaflet says: sides 0.27bar (3-4psi), floor 0.69bar (8-10psi)